-If you have any money left after paying for housing, transportation, food and clothing in New York City, then you may want to try and enjoy yourself.
-Well—big surprise—it’s going to cost you.
-The average price of admission to a movie in New York is $14.00, well above the national average ticket price of $10.00, and a round of bowling is at least twice as expensive in New York as in the rest of the country.
+If you have any money left after paying for housing, transportation and food, then you may want to try and enjoy yourself.
+Well, it’s going to cost you.
+For movie buffs, the average price of admission to a movie in Midtown is $15.25, according to ValuePenguin.

 New York is famous for its sports teams too.
 If you want to catch a Brooklyn Nets or New York Knicks game, you’ll be paying an average of $87 and $190, respectively.
 Baseball fans can check out both Yankees and Mets games.
 For the 2018 season, a Statista report has the average Mets ticket at $27.60 and the average Yankees ticket at $47.62.

 New Yorkers do have at least one option for cheap entertainment.
 On a typical weekend night, subway platforms across the city become stages for all kinds of musical performances.
 Whether you like classical, jazz, hip hop or the blues, there’s bound to be something you enjoy.